inwerk/dicewarepy/README.md

 # dicewarepy

-_dicewarepy_ is a minimalist Python library for Diceware-based word selection from cryptographic wordlists.
+_dicewarepy_ is a minimalist Python library implementing the Diceware method for generating secure passphrases from cryptographic wordlists.

 - [About](#about)
 - [Installation](#installation)